Bhagwant Singh Jaganda

 Village Shankar, District Ludhiana, Punjab

-In 1908, the Sikh temple in Vancouver was built which was during a time when there was only approximately 2000 South Asian people living there at the time.
-Many years later, in 1952, a man named Malkeet Parhar raised the question of why Sikhs that don’t wear turbans couldn’t be a part of the executive team.
-After that Sikh men who didn’t wear turbans were also allowed to be a part of the executive committee of the Khalsa Diwan Society, Vancouver.
-The first person that didn’t wear a turban and became the president of the temple was a man named Naranjan Singh Grewal.
+In 1908, the Sikh gurdwara was built, located in West 2nd Avenue in Vancouver.
+There were only about 2000 people living in Vancouver at the time.
+In 1952, a man named Malkeet Parhar raised the question of why Sikhs that don’t wear turbans couldn’t be a part of the executive team.
+After that Sikhs who didn’t wear turbans were also allowed to be a part of the executive committee.
+The first person that didn’t wear turban and became the president of the temple was a man named Narinjan Singh Grewal.
 Once that happened, five or six Sikhs with turbans left the committee.
-They didn’t think it was right so they opened their own temple called the Akali Sikh Gurdwara.
-It was during this time that Bhagwant Singh became the vice-president of the Khalsa Diwan Society, Vancouver gurdwara.
+They didn’t think it was right so they opened their own temple called the Akali Sikh Temple.
+That’s when Bhagwant became the vice-president of the Khalsa Diwan Society, Vancouver gurdwara.

-Not many people celebrated holidays such as Diwali at the time according to Balwant although he does recall that everyone would go to Victoria for the Vaisakhi Mela (fair) and Vancouver for Guru Gobind Singh Ji’s Gurpurab celebrations.
-Bhagwant Singh would collect donations for celebrating India Day.
-One day, Bhagwant Singh recalls when he went to Hillcrest collecting donations that a very nice man gave him a very generous donation.
+Not many people celebrated holidays such as Diwali at the time.
+Everyone would go to Victoria for the Vaisakhi Mela (fair) and Vancouver for Guru Gobind Singh Ji’s birthday.
+Bhagwant would collect donations for celebrating India Day.
+One day he went to Hillcrest.
+There a very nice man gave them a very generous donation.
 They were all sitting on the sofa when the man pulled out a cheque for $25.
-Bhagwant was a bit hesitant to take it and the man noticed this and told Bhagwant that he would pay for any leftover costs for the event.
-Such was the generosity of communities then according to Bhagwant Singh.
+Bhagwant was a bit hesitant on taking it.
+The man noticed this and told Bhagwant that he would pay for anything that was left at the end.
+The establisher of Paldi also donated money for this.